LE STAMPE® Browse the archive →

 This calm surface was heavily reworked.

-Technical examination shows the canvas was heavily reworked, with at least eight or nine layers of paint built up in some areas of the upper-right corner.
-Monet reached for a wide palette of modern pigments to do it, among them cadmium yellow, vermilion, viridian, cobalt blue, ultramarine blue, and cobalt violet.
+The stillness is hard-won.
+Technical examination finds at least eight or nine layers of paint stacked in places along the upper-right corner, the canvas worked and reworked.
+Monet reached for a wide range of modern pigments to build it up: cadmium yellow, vermilion, viridian, cobalt blue, ultramarine blue, and cobalt violet.
+Quiet on the surface, dense underneath.

 Why it matters